-The off of the standard of the follower de Gentle - the distribution of the following at the standard of the s laurels; M. de Nemours1 was but a child; M. de Guise, lately returned from Brussels, was governed by Madame de Pons,2 and thought to govern the whole Court; M. de Schomberg complied all his life long with the humour of those who were at the helm; M. de Grammont5 was a slave to them.
-The Parliament being delivered from the tyranny of Richelieu imagined the golden age was returning, being daily assured by the Prime Minister that the Queen would not take one step without them.
+The Duc d'Orleans and the Prince de Conde-the latter attached to the Court by his covetous temper-thought themselves above being rivalled; the Duke-[Henri de Bourbon, Duc d'Enghien, born 1646, died 1686.
+We shall often speak of him in this history.]-was old enough to take his repose under the shadow of his laurels; M. de Nemours-[Charles Amadeus of Savoy, killed in a duel by M. de Beaufort, 1650.]-was but a child; M. de Guise, lately returned from Brussels, was governed by Madame de Pons, and thought to govern the whole Court; M. de Schomberg complied all his life long with the humour of those who were at the helm; M. de Grammont was a slave to them.
+The Parliament, being delivered from the tyranny of Richelieu, imagined the golden age was returning, being daily assured by the Prime Minister that the Queen would not take one step without them.
 The clergy, who are always great examples of slavish servitude themselves, preached it to others under the plausible title of passive obedience.
 Thus both clergy and laity were, in an instant, become the devotees of Mazarin.